virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 Each process (or thread as the case may be) is started from a separate invocation of `executePALMAT`, and since the computation stack is a local variable of `executePALMAT`, that takes care of the unique computation stacks.

-Each invocation of `executePALMAT` has a parameter called `new`, which defaults to `False`, which means that it's just supposed to use the global PALMAT and be part of instantiation 0.
+Each invocation of `executePALMAT` has a parameter called `newInstantiation`, which defaults to `False`, which means that it's just supposed to use the global PALMAT and be part of instantiation 0.
 This is good for single-threaded operation at emulation time, or use of `executePALMAT` by the compiler in trying to compute constant expressions at compile-time.

 When (say) a second process/thread is started, it is done with `executePALMAT` having `newInstantiation=True`.
 This causes `executePALMAT` to create the partial clone of PALMAT that I've mentioned.

 Regarding this partial clone of PALMAT, it seems to me that it has to have the following properties:

 * All `instructions` lists in all scopes are simply links to the `instructions` lists in the global PALMAT.
-* For the scope of the instantiated subroutine (or PROGRAM) and its descendent scopes, the `identifiers` dictionaries are deep copies of the `identifiers` dictionaries in the global PALMAT.
-I.e., they are clones to the extent that no changes in them are mirrored in the global copies.
+* All `identifiers` dictionaries in all scopes *except `COMPOOL`s* are "deep copies" of the `identifiers` dictionaries in the global PALMAT.
+I.e., they are clones at instantiation time but the values stored in them can diverge after that point.
-* For the scopes which are ancestors to the instantiated subroutine, or are not accessible to it, the `identifiers` dictionaries are just links to the ones in the global PALMAT, and hence any changes in them are mirrored in the global PALMAT.
-In general, I think the only possible way this can happen (except perhaps for `COMPOOL`s, which I have not begun to consider) is when `PROCEDURE` `ASSIGN`s are present.

-Notice that all of the scopes other than the instantiated scope and its descendents can just be links to the global scopes.

-I'm not sure what happens to such a subroutine after it returns, or even if that's a thing, so this speculative discussion is certainly not complete.
+* `COMPOOL` scopes are instead shared by all instantiations, and are thus links to the same object (or objects if there is more than one `COMPOOL`).

 ## Optimizations